Call forWork

 Curated by Tim Hale

-We are seeking lens-based artists living, working, or whose work is focused on Central Illinois to participate in this exhibition.
-Our aim is for this to be more than just an exhibition—we hope to build a gathering point for the region’s photography community.
-This year’s show will be accompanied by a curated selection of zines, as well as prints from artists featured in last year’s Fields of Vision exhibition.
+We invite photographers living, working, or whose practice engages with Central Illinois to participate in this exhibition.
+Our aim is to create a gathering place for the region’s photography community—one that fosters connection and exchange.
+This year’s show will be presented alongside a curated selection of zines, as well as prints from artists featured in last year’s Fields of Vision exhibition.
 Read more about the broader initiative.

 Basics: